miyako/4d-presentation-summit-2023/Advanced Options for the Application Builder/README.md

 #### Benefits of Using Advanced Options

 With the easy configuration your server, client and desktop apps will all share the same icon.
-XML keys allow you to better manage your app's profile.
+XML keys allow you to better manage your app's public profile.

 ## Sidebar: Hi-DPI support